 It's been said that Bermudian food is as diverse as the island's history and heritage.
-What better way to experience Bermuda's mosaic of cultural influences than through its food?
-Get a taste of these island specialties, from rockfish to rum cake.
+What better way to experience Bermuda's mosaic of cultural influences than through dishes that are prepared with fish and seafood sourced right from the crystal clear surrounding ocean?

 The flavours of Bermuda are diverse, blending culinary influences, ingredients and techniques from the Caribbean, British, West African, Native American and Portuguese.
 Sample these classic Bermudian specialties and check out the inventive spins that chefs throughout the island are bringing to the table.

 You'll taste the various ethnic influences in these typical Bermudian dishes.

 On Sunday mornings, join locals for a hearty codfish breakfast – a heaping plate full of boiled or steamed salt cod with boiled potatoes, onions, sliced bananas, a hard-boiled egg and avocado slices.
 You can then top this with your choice of tomato or butter onion sauce.
 Sure, it sounds like a plate full, but you have got to give it a try!
 Bouchée, Paraquet, and Speciality Inn are recommended places to try this traditional weekend breakfast.

 If there’s a quintessential Bermuda dish, it’s this – an aromatic blend of seafood and spice that often includes potatoes, tomatoes, onions, carrots, green peppers and celery.
 You might think of it as Bermudian gumbo.
 Every recipe is slightly different, but the one thing they all share is the island’s own Outerbridge’s Original Sherry Peppers and black seal rum, which add the chowder’s distinctive flavour and fire.